Taster Sailing in South Devon

 - Duration: 3 days

-Enjoy three days sailing the coasts of South Devon on classic trawler Pilgrim of Brixham.
+Enjoy a three day sailing experience on the coasts of South Devon with classic boat Pilgrim of Brixham.

 Join historic wooden vessel Pilgrim in her home port of Brixham for a three day sailing holiday experience on the South Devon coast.
 This taster sailing break offers guests a great introduction to sailing a traditional ship – and with her red sails, rich heritage and classic tiller.